 Edward Prutschi, a legal analyst and criminal lawyer at Bytensky Prutschi Shikhman, was a guest on CTV News to discuss the proposed bill and discusses how digital activity can result in a criminal charges, in this fascinating clip.
 Mr. Prutschi and the partners and associates of Bytensky Prutschi Shikhman have a history of successfully defending clients who have been charged with criminal activity on the Internet or computer crimes, including child pornography charges.

-If you have been criminally charged with cyberbulling or any other Internet or computer crimes, call the criminal lawyers of Bytensky Prutschi Shikhman to get the best legal representation.
+If you have been criminally charged with cyberbulling or any other Internet or computer crimes, call the criminal lawyers of Bytensky Prutschi Shikhman for legal representation.